jmvargascruz/jmvargascruz.github.io/content/projects/object-collecting-robot/index.md

 ---
-title: "Object Collecting Robot | Simulation and Control with Solidworks and LabVIEW"
+title: "Object Collecting Robot | Simulation and Control with SolidWorks and LabVIEW"
 date: 2024-01-01
-description: Modular sensor input system for driving simulators, designed with Arduino Pro Micro and RJ45 connectors.
+description: Autonomous robot simulated in LabVIEW with 3D environment in SolidWorks for object collection tasks.
 menu:
   sidebar:
     name: Object Collecting Robot